gcesconeto/voll-test-backend/README.md

 * Open a terminal window inside the project folder and run `npm install`

 ## Using the API
-Run `npm start` in the root directory, these endpoints will be available at http://localhost:3001/ (default)
+To use the API locally run `npm start` in the root directory, these endpoints will be available at http://localhost:3001/ (default)
+It is also hosted at https://voll-test-backend.herokuapp.com

 ### Endpoints:
   * POST `/user/register`: